 Barrow Neurological Institute is reminding you to pay attention to fall prevention during the holidays.

-It is estimated that there are approximately 250 decorating-relating injuries a day during the holiday season.
 Falls from ladders and other holiday-related accidents can be deadly or cause debilitating brain injuries and spinal cord injuries.

 - Don’t climb alone.
 Never climb a ladder without someone else there to watch or help.
 However, only one person should be on the ladder at a time unless it’s specifically designed for two people.